FEMA Major Disaster Declaration – North Dakota Severe Storm, Tornadoes, and Straight-line Winds

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Nevada to supplement state, tribal and local recovery efforts in areas affected by the Marie Fire on June 10, 2025.
+FEMA has issued a Fire Management Assistance Declaration for the state of California to supplement state, tribal and local recovery efforts in areas affected by the 2-7 Fire on September 2, 2025.
 The following counties have been approved for assistance:

 Public Assistance: